It’s no fun being different, unless it’s wearing a costume for a party, or something like that.

 DNA is how the human race, and all other species, are continued.

-So, I do not believe God plans for children to be born with birth defects, except in cases where HE offers a miracle to show His power.
+So, I do not believe God plans for children to be born with birth defects, except where He offers a miracle to show His power.

 But He does allow the results of our free will, our selfishness and our ignorance to become apparent in later generations.